yerlikovboy/sudoku_generator/k8s/README.txt

-Using the couchdb database on melange as a backend while we figure out how to make database persistent here.
+Using the couchdb database on melange as a backend while I figure out how to make database persistent here.

 Steps to implement:
 1) Create a service and an for melange.